Bovi-analytics/chain-simulator/README.md

-".pre-commit-config.yml" = "Tasks to execute on each commit" "pyproject.toml" = "Configurations for the build system, linters, type checkers and testing frameworks" "README.md" = "Description of this repository"
+".pre-commit-config.yml" = "Tasks to execute on each commit" "pyproject.toml" = "Configurations for the build system, linters, type checkers and testing frameworks" "README.md" = "Description of this repository" "tox.ini" = "Configuration for Tox to run tests on multiple Python versions"
 ```